 Harvest brussels sprouts, red and green cabbages, kale, chicory, leeks, forced rhubarb, chard, spinach and soft herbs such as parsley and chervil.

-Sow sweet peas (if not done at the end of last year) and make sure you buy your dahlia, gladiolus and other summer-flowering bulbs and corms while we have a full range in stock (these will need to be planted out after the last frosts).
+Sow sweet peas (if not done at the end of last year) buy your dahlia, gladiolus and other summer-flowering bulbs and corms when we get them in stock at the end of January (these will need to be planted out after the last frosts).

 Dig over vacant veggie plots and leave rough for the frost to break down.
 Tidy up the greenhouse, getting rid of any broken pots, old compost or debris that could hide unwanted visitors.

 Keep bird tables and nut feeders full and ensure a regular supply of clean water.
+Birds require suet based high-energy foods during the cold weather to maintain their fat reserves in order to survive.
+Stock up on Peckish bird food in our Early Bird Sale, the birds will love you for it!
 Ponds may become ice-bound but don’t be overzealous – smashing the ice to allow the fish to breathe may send shock waves that kill them.
 Instead, pour on hot water, or stand a hot saucepan on the ice until it melts a porthole air gap.
 Fish survive the chilly periods by staying at the bottom of the pond – don’t even think of feeding them just now as their metabolisms have slowed and you’ll be doing them no favours.